 “Our gathering in the park went off beautifully.
 About 45 people came along.
 We had a lot of people who said that this is something they had always wanted to do but never got around to doing it.
 They also spoke of what else we could do together –some have already begun planning a Christmas event.”
 Colin Craggs

-Jane Figgis, in Cottesloe, gave away books she no longer needed to her neighbours as a way to start informal discussions on the idea of getting to know one another and possibly forming a group.
+Jane, in Cottesloe, gave away books she no longer needed to her neighbours as a way to start informal discussions on the idea of getting to know one another.
+They are now very neighbourly in her area.

 Neighbours in Broadbeach Boulevard get together for drinks and help one another.